Destination, hotel name or experience

 Castello di Vicarello Sunset 📍

-Tuscany is bigger and more varied than the postcard implies.
-Picking the right sub-region is the most important decision in planning a Tuscan trip.
+Tuscany is bigger and more varied than the postcard implies, and picking the right corner is the most important decision in planning a trip here.

 The Val di Merse and Borgo Santo Pietro

 The hills south-west of Siena run through pilgrim country.
-The medieval Via Francigena from Canterbury to Rome cuts diagonally through here, with the Cistercian Abbey of San Galgano — the roofless Gothic church with the sword in the stone — as the area's pulled-from-legend centrepiece.
+The medieval Via Francigena from Canterbury to Rome cuts diagonally through, with the Cistercian abbey of San Galgano — the roofless Gothic church with the sword in the stone — as its pulled-from-legend centrepiece.
 Quieter than Chianti, less photographed than the Val d'Orcia.

-Relais Borgo Santo Pietro is the most ambitious property in our Tuscany collection — a 13th-century estate that the Danish couple Jeanette and Claus Thottrup bought in 2001, restored over seven years, and opened in 2008.
-Twenty-two rooms, hand-frescoed, antique-furnished, no two alike.
-The 300 acres are a working organic farm: vegetables from the kitchen garden, cheese made each morning at the on-site dairy from the estate's sheep, honey from the estate's bees.
-Ariel Hagen runs the Michelin-starred Saporium kitchen; the second restaurant, Trattoria Sull'Albero, is built around the spreading boughs of an ancient oak.
-The estate served as a lazzaretto — medieval pilgrim hospice — for travellers on the Via Francigena heading to San Galgano in the thirteenth century.
+Relais Borgo Santo Pietro is the most ambitious property in our Tuscany collection: a medieval estate that the Danish couple Jeanette and Claus Thottrup bought as a ruin in 2001, restored over seven years, and opened in 2008.
+Around twenty rooms, hand-frescoed and antique-furnished, no two alike, sit within a 300-acre working organic farm — vegetables from the kitchen garden, cheese made each morning at the dairy from the estate's own sheep, honey from its bees.
+Chef Ariel Hagen runs the starred Saporium kitchen, while the second restaurant, Trattoria Sull'Albero, is built around the boughs of an ancient oak.
+The estate served as a lazzaretto, a pilgrim hospice, for travellers bound for San Galgano eight hundred years ago — and something of that restorative purpose persists.

 The Maremma and Castello di Vicarello